Cohen 1987 Gynaecomastia Classification System

 Dr Bernard Beldholm

-By using a standardised methodology, Cohen attempts to enhance communication among providers, ensure consistency, and ultimately improve patient outcomes.
+By using a standardised methodology, Cohen attempts to standardise communication among providers, ensure consistency.

 Illustration of the Cohen 1987 Gynaecomastia Classification System | Dr Bernard Beldholm